Contemplating the View of the Middle Way –

 This event is open to all Rigpa Mandala students and to those who have a good grounding in meditation and compassion practices as well as a basic understanding of the foundations of Buddhism.

 It was only when the light of Nagarjuna’s wisdom shone on me that I fully realized Dzogchen.

 - Mipham Rinpoche -

 Madhyamaka, or ‘Middle Way’ tradition, often gets a bad rap in Western Buddhist circles.
 It’s too nerdy; it’s not really meditation; it’s just intellectual game playing.
 While these criticisms might sometimes be justified, they ignore the transformative power of the great tradition of the middle way.
-The purpose of the madhyamaka teachings is to surface hidden aspects of our minds, so that we can recognize the emptiness of the projections and delusions that drive us around in samsara.
+The purpose of the Madhyamika teachings is to surface hidden aspects of our minds so that we can recognize the emptiness of the projections and delusions that drive us around in samsara.

 We all have glimpses of profundity as we travel along the Buddhist path.
 The way to stabilize these experiences is through studying, contemplating and meditating, and there are no better teachings to study contemplate and meditate on than the teachings of Nagarjuna.

 In this retreat we will study Nagarjuna’s The Root Stanzas of the Middle Way (Skt.
 Mulamadhyamakakarika), along with a commentary by Khenpo Tsültrim Gyamtso Rinpoche, called The Sun of Wisdom.
 We will contemplate and discuss key verses from the root text.
 We will also do lots of meditation within the view that we are studying and contemplating.

 No doubt this retreat will challenge fixed views and conventional logic.
 At times, you will probably experience great frustration as the unconventional logic of the middle way rub up against solid beliefs about reality.
 I believe you will also find that the retreat is liberating.
 It might even be great fun.